rotemdan/lzutf8.js/README.md

 *remarks*: To comply with the UTF-16 standard, it only uses the bottom 15 bits of each character, effectively mapping every 15 input bits to a single 16 bit output character.
 This Increases the stored byte size to 106.66% of original.

 ### LZUTF8.decodeBinaryString(..)

+_Note: the `BinaryString` encoding has been deprecated due to a [compatibility issue with the IE browser's LocalStorage/SessionStorage implementation](https://github.com/rotemdan/lzutf8.js/issues/11).
+It is recommended to use the `Base64` encoding instead or encode/decode the data through a third party implementation._

 ```js
 var output = LZUTF8.decodeBinaryString(input);